CLASS UPDATES

 K/1 Writing

-The Kindergarten students have been enjoying a gingerbread man kick!
-We have read several different versions and enjoyed comparing and contrasting them.
-They had fun with their special writing and adding it to their Writer’s Notebooks.
+The Kindergarten students have been on a gingerbread man run!
+We have read aloud several different versions and enjoyed comparing and contrasting them.
+They had fun adding their special writing to their Writer’s Notebooks.
 In January, we will begin our special unit on author Jan Brett focusing on The Mitten.
 If you have any of her books at home, please feel free to share or send them with your child to Rex.
-Our First Graders have definitely taken their writing to the next level, and I am so proud of them!
-We have enjoyed our winter writing and learning how to complete self assessments with mini rubrics (we call them tickets).
+Our First Graders have taken their writing to the next level, and I couldn’t be prouder!
+We have continued to add words to our Spelling Dictionaries in class.
+Please feel free to use those at home as well and add any words.
+They are found in the “sleeping bag” pocket in their Writer’s Notebook.
+We have also enjoyed our winter writing and learning how to complete self-assessments with mini rubrics (we call them tickets).
 The students check off if they included capital letters at the start of their sentences, details, and a period at the end.
 They are doing an amazing job.
 Please be sure to check out their work in their Writer’s Notebooks!

 2nd-3rd Writing